sorryfornow/Pipeline/README.md

 "Dataflow programming" is a programming paradigm where a program is modeled as a directed graph of data flowing between operations.
 This model has a number of benefits, especially when writing distributed programs operating on many parallel streams of data.

-In this assignment, you will be implementing a simplified dataflow pipeline, making use of both static polymorphism (templates) and dynamic polymorphism (virtual functions and inheritance).
+In this assignment, you will be implementing a simplified dataflow pipeline library, making use of both static polymorphism (templates) and dynamic polymorphism (virtual functions and inheritance).
+Users can then define their own types to be used with this library to perform useful computations.

 We represent computations as different types of a `component` template.